 Cars were never just work for Chris, but a lifestyle choice, having owned and modified everything from a ‘23 T-bucket with a 350/350 combo through to a ‘stock and saggy but great for cruising’ ‘69 Impala coupe.
 Currently, his collection consists of an ’82 VH Holden Commodore station wagon that he’s converted from a factory 4-cylinder to a much more respectable 308 V8 and Toyota W55 gearbox.
 His ’83 XE Ford Falcon station wagon he uses as a summer cruiser shows he’s not one way or another in the Ford/Holden debate.
 Come winter time, he prefers the comfort of the heater in his BA Falcon wagon.

-Dan Myers - Technical Officer (Engineering)
+Dan Myers - Technical Officer, Engineering

 Dan has a Master’s degree in Automotive Product Engineering and worked for over 10 years as a power-train development engineer at Ford Motor Company’s Engineering Centre in the UK, specialising in NVH (Noise, Vibration and Harshness).
 After emigrating to NZ in 2006, Dan spent two years working at Land Transport NZ (now the NZ Transport Agency) and the Ministry of Transport.
 Dan brings strong and focused engineering skills to LVVTA, to complement the hands-on mechanical attributes of the Technical Team.
 Dan has previously owned MGs, a TVR Chimaera, an Almac Sabre (a kiwi scratch-built car) and currently a range of VW's and Audis.
 Dan has worked for LVVTA since January 2009.

-Frances Bradey - Technical Officer (Certification)
+Frances Tunley - Technical Officer, Certification

-Justin Hansen - Technical Officer (Mechanical)
+Justin Hansen - Technical Officer, Mechanical

-Justin has spent 20 years working as a mechanic in busy Wellington workshops, acquiring various skills along the way.
-Over the years he has performed various crew duties on a number of different drag and circuit racing cars, is a keen drag racing photographer, and has owned several American and Australian vehicles of interest.
+Justin has spent 20 years working as a mechanic in busy Wellington workshops, acquiring numerous skills along the way.
+Over the years he has performed crew duties on a number of different drag and circuit racing cars, is a keen drag racing photographer, and has owned several American and Australian vehicles of interest.
 Justin joined his local hot rod club at age 19, and is still a member today.
 Justin currently has a mix of vehicles, including a turbocharged SS Commodore, a 1956 Pontiac Safari, and a Cadillac flathead engine that may some day make it into a hot rod project.
-A self-taught computer-geek, Justin looks after many of the computer-based systems at LVVTA, along with fulfilling his role as a Technical Officer within the Technical Team.
+A self-taught computer-geek, Justin looks after many of the computer-based systems at LVVTA, along with fulfilling his role as Technical Officer within the Technical Team.
 Justin has worked for LVVTA since April 2008